 Oh my.
 I must admit, I laughed.
 Audibly.
 I actually stood there and read a bunch of the arts related injury notes.
 Singers apparently often succumb to something called “Abnormal Forward Head Posture.”
 Moving on…

 I found the building and entered a world unknown to me during my time in school.
 The artsy world.
-It must be noted that the students milling about actually didn’t look all that annoyingly arterific.
+It must be noted that the students milling about actually didn’t look all that annoyingly artsy.
 In fact, they looked fairly normal.
 Maybe that’s the current “thing” in the art world.
 Post-Bush-Irony or something.

 But the receiving room was annoying enough.
 The walls were covered with some senior’s dopey art thesis which consisted of haphazardly taping pieces of paper with large digital-looking font letters that were hard to discern as being letters except from far away.
 And symbols.
 Lots of nonsense symbols.
 It looked very amateurish and banal.
 I moved on.

 There is a “pit” area outside the gallery that was completely empty (maybe the art kids post-Bush-ironically dance here or something) except for the walls.
 Yes friends, the walls displayed a bunch of woven baskets and basket-like things.
 Apparently there IS a basket weaving 101 course after all.
-On to the gallery.
+On to the gallery proper.